zouzias/rediswebcaching/README.md

 ### How to include these files into your servlet container.

+TODO list

-TODO: (1) copy the classes contained in the `org.zouzias.rediscachingfilter.core`, `org.zouzias.rediscachingfilter.filters` and `org.zouzias.rediscachingfilter.redis` packages.
-(2) Add the filter definitions into your `web.xml`
+* Copy the classes contained in the `org.zouzias.rediscachingfilter.core`, `org.zouzias.rediscachingfilter.filters` and `org.zouzias.rediscachingfilter.redis` packages.
+* Add the filter definitions into your `web.xml`

 ### Run tests